cylc/cylc-admin/docs/proposal-new-output-syntax.md

 ```
 - trigger b if any member succeeds; but it's OK if any or all members fail

+## Backward Compatibility (Cylc 7)

+In Cylc 7 graphs, all outputs are effectively "required" in that all tasks are
+pre-spawned to the next cycle point, and users are expected to define suicide
+triggers to remove unused branches that are really optional.

+In Cylc 8, suicide triggers mostly aren't needed because unused branches don't
+get spawned at all, but they're still there and still if needed.

+So if a Cylc 7 workflow is detected (via `suite.rc` vs `flow.cylc` config
+filename):
+- instead of flagging use of both `foo:succeed` and `foo:fail` as an error,
+we can infer that success must be optional for `foo`, to avoid ending up
+with an incomplete task due to the unused output
+- similarly for `foo:submit` and `foo:submit-fail`
+- for other outputs, e.g. `foo:x` and `foo:y` we can't know if they're optional
+  or not, so assume they are required and let the existing Cylc 7 suicide
+triggers clean up any resulting incomplete tasks

 ## Visibility of Incomplete Tasks